 In mitigating cumulative impacts to human and environmental health, Honua'ula is committed to limiting energy consumption and reducing solid waste.
 Honua'ula Partners, LLC will design and construct energy systems for all residential units to meet all applicable ENERGY STAR requirements established by the EPA in effect at the time of construction.
-All homes will be equipped with a primary hot water system at least as energy efficient as a conventional solar panel hot water system and other energy-saving concepts and devices will be encouraged in the design of Honua'ula.
+All homes (single-family and multifamily) will be equipped with a primary hot water system at least as energy efficient as a conventional solar panel hot water system and other energy-saving concepts and devices will be encouraged in the design of Honua'ula.
 Design standards will specify low-impact lighting and encourage energy-efficient building design and site development practices.
-Honua'ula will also implement strategies from the County of Maui Integrated Solid Waste Management Plan (2009) for diverting solid waste from landfills by providing options for recycling, such as collection systems and bin spaces and promoting sound recycling practices among residents, guests, and construction and maintenance personnel.
+Honua'ula will also implement strategies from the

+County of Maui Integrated Solid Waste Management Plan (2009) for diverting solid waste from landfills by providing options for recycling, such as collection systems and bin spaces and promoting sound recycling practices among residents, guests, and construction and maintenance personnel.
 Green waste, particularly from the golf course, may be processed on-site and reused.

 Honua'ula will make an important and valuable contribution to the long-term viability, preservation, and conservation of native plants in southeastern Maui.
-Honua'ula's Native

-Plant Preservation Area, combined with other Native Plant Areas within Honua'ula (see Figure 12 and Section 3.6 (Botanical Resources)), will provide a total of approximately 143 acres for the protection, enhancement, and propagatation of native plants of the mixed kiawe-wiliwili shrubland associations in southeastern Maui.
+Honua'ula's on-site Native Plant Preservation Area, combined with other on-site Native Plant Conservation Areas within Honua'ula (see Figure 12 and Section 3.6 (Botanical Resources)), will provide a total of approximately 143 76 acres for the protection, enhancement, and propagation of native plants of the mixed kiawe-wiliwili shrubland associations in southeastern Maui.
 These areas will: 1) provide protection for native plants; 2) ensure the long-term genetic viability and survival of the native dry shrubland species; and 3) enhance long-term native plant population growth.
+In addition, Honua'ula Partners, LLC will implement significant off-site measures to protect native plants and Blackburn's sphinx moth habitat and provide a net conservation benefit.
+Combined, Honua'ula's on-site 40-acre Native Plant Preservation Area and off-site mitigation measures discussed in Section 3.6 (Botanical Resources) provide 394 acres of native dry shrublands for the perpetual protection and propagation of native dryland plants.

 Existing scientific research suggests even small restoration efforts consisting of a few hectares can help provide habitat for native species and can subsequently serve as urgently-needed sources of propagules (Cabin et al. 2000b, Cabin, et al. 2002a).
 This is reinforced by numerous sources of information on successful propagation of native plants specifically for landscaping (e.g., TNC 1997, Tamimi 1999, Friday 2000, Wong 2003, Bornhorst and Rauch 2003, Lilleeng-Rosenberger and Chapin 2005, CTAHR 2006).
 The research shows that even small preserves consisting of individual trees are being deemed as appropriate and feasible by USFWS and DLNR when managed in combination with regional preserve areas, such as at La'i'opua on Hawai'i Island (Leonard Bisel Associates, LLC and Geometrician Associates 2008).
-Protected and managed natural areas in south Maui in proximity to Honua'ula include the 'Auwahi (10 acres) and Pu'u o Kali (236 acres) Forest Reserves and the Kanaio (876 acres) and 'Āhihi-Kīna'u (1,238 acres) Natural Area Reserves - substantial habitats that are more intact than those found in Honua'ula and contain a greater diversity of native plant species.
+Protected and managed natural areas in south Maui in proximity to Honua'ula include the 'Auwahi 1 restoration area (10 acres) and Pu'u o Kali (236 acres) Forest Reserves and the Kanaio (876 acres) and 'Āhihi-Kīna'u (1,238 acres) Natural Area Reserves - substantial habitats that are more intact host higher diversity of known native host plants for the Blackburn's sphinx moth than those found in Honua'ula, and contain a greater diversity of native plant species than Honua'ula.